-We’ll admit it—Chrome printing isn’t as intuitive as it should be.
-But Promevo is here to help you through the confusion.
+Chrome printing isn’t as intuitive as it should be, but Promevo is here to help you through the confusion.

-There are four options when it comes to printing on a Chrome device: Google Cloud Print, print servers, using a printer driver and app, and direct IP printing.
-Here are the advantages and disadvantages of each.
+There are four options when it comes to Chrome printing: Google Cloud Print, print servers, using a printer driver and app, and direct IP printing.
+Here are the advantages and disadvantages of each Chrome printing option.

 Google Cloud Print